API-Skeletons/laravel-hal-doctrine/README.md

 # Laravel HAL Doctrine

 This project is a hydrator for [laravel-hal](https://github.com/API-Skeletons/laravel-hal) for Doctrine.
-Instead of manually creating every hydrator for your entities, this library will introspect an entity or collection and generate the HAL for it including links to other collections for one to many relationships and embedding many to one and one to one entities.
+Instead of manually creating every hydrator for your entities, this hydrator will introspect an entity and generate the HAL for it including links to other collections for one to many relationships and embedding many to one and one to one entities.